 Julia received her B.A. in Anthropology from San Diego State University and holds a Master of Public Health from Tulane University’s School of Public Health and Tropical Medicine.

-JD joined Maryland Hunger Solutions, an initiative of FRAC, as an Outreach Intern in 2018, and is currently an Anti-Hunger Program Associate – SNAP.
+JD joined Maryland Hunger Solutions, an initiative of FRAC, as an Outreach Intern in 2018, and is currently an Anti-Hunger Program Coordinator – SNAP.
 In this role, he leads policy efforts to improve access and quality of the SNAP program in Maryland.
 Additionally, he works to increase participation and access to the SNAP program for all Marylanders by coordinating outreach efforts with staff and volunteers.
 He also engages local partners and organizations in training and educating their staff on SNAP and food insecurity issues.

 JD previously worked as a bartender in Baltimore and volunteered on local farms.